Bison and Coyote armoured vehicles: Design, prototype and procurement

-To convince Land Force Command to purchase the vehicle, two engineers from DDGM began to design the vehicle by working on a small scale model of the LAV II chassis in which they cut off the troop compartment and added a large box on the rear half of the vehicle, which increased internal capacity along with replacing the two doors previously used for the troop compartment with a ramp similar to the style found on the M113.
+To convince Land Force Command to purchase the vehicle, two engineers from DDGM began to design the vehicle by working on a small scale model of the LAV II chassis.
+They cut off the troop compartment and added a large box on the rear half of the vehicle, which increased internal capacity.
+They replaced the two doors previously used for the troop compartment with a ramp similar to the style found on the M113.
 This small scale model was then shown to Dallaire, who was not interested in the proposal and continued to support the M113A3 acquisition.

 At this point DDGM decided to begin flexing lobbying muscles in 1988 to get the Canadian government to consider the vehicle more seriously.
-DDGM secured the support of Michael Wilson, the Minister of Finance, as well as members of Mobile Forces Command Headquarters in Saint-Hubert, Quebec, but engineers and executives of DDGM realized they would likely need the support of Dallaire to obtain the contract and decided that the way to win him over would be to build a full-scale prototype vehicle and present it to him.
+DDGM secured the support of Michael Wilson, the Minister of Finance, as well as members of Mobile Forces Command Headquarters in Saint-Hubert, Quebec.
+Engineers and executives of DDGM realized they would likely need the support of Dallaire to obtain the contract and decided that the way to win him over would be to build a full-scale prototype vehicle and present it to him.
 DDGM saw an opportunity to do this at Canadian Forces Base Borden for Armed Forces Day on June 5, 1988, as both Dallaire and Beatty would be attending the event.

-With this the engineers had little time to spare to produce a prototype of the vehicle and began by starting with a LAV-25 that had been used in tests to judge if the LAV-25 could be airdropped from transport aircraft.
+The engineers had little time to spare to produce a prototype of the vehicle, and began by starting with a LAV-25 that had been used in tests to judge if the LAV-25 could be airdropped from transport aircraft.
 Similar to the small scale model, they began by cutting off the troop compartment while keeping the suspension, drive-train, and front half of the vehicle intact.
 The cut-off area was cut piece by piece and then welded together to create a box on the rear half of the vehicle and was then fitted with a ramp.
-The turret ring was then replaced with a large folding roof hatch and a raised commander cupola was added on the front left of the vehicle behind the driver.
+The turret ring was then replaced with a large folding roof hatch.
+A raised commander cupola was added on the front left of the vehicle behind the driver.

 The entire process to produce the prototype took eight days, after which the "Bison", as named by DDGM, was assembled, painted and ready to be shown.
-After this it was driven up to CFB Borden and was presented during the parade on Armed Forces Day and was considered to be a success, with Beatty coming on board with the idea but stating that he would not force the army's hand to purchase the Bison over the M113A3.
-While the prototype had seemingly won over Beatty, Colonel Dallaire was not convinced and continued to support the M113A3 acquisition, which caused DDGM to send a lobbyist to Ottawa to work on him, making largely the same arguments as DDGM had before; that the Bison would be more cost efficient for operation by the reservists over the tracked M113A3, that the Bison did not face the same restriction for use on roads as the tracked M113, and that the Regular Force would simply reacquisition new M113s, possibly implying that DDGM likely knew that the Regular Force would appropriate the new vehicles for their own use, as they later did with the Bison.
+It was driven up to CFB Borden and was presented during the parade on Armed Forces Day.
+It was considered to be a success, with Beatty coming on board with the idea, but stating that he would not force the army's hand to purchase the Bison over the M113A3.

+While the prototype had seemingly won over Beatty, Colonel Dallaire was not convinced and continued to support the M113A3 acquisition, which caused DDGM to send a lobbyist to Ottawa to work on him, making largely the same arguments as DDGM had before, that the Bison would be more cost efficient for operation by the reservists over the tracked M113A3, that the Bison did not face the same restriction for use on roads as the tracked M113, and that the Regular Force would simply reacquisition new M113s, possibly implying that DDGM likely knew that the Regular Force would appropriate the new vehicles for their own use, as they later did with the Bison.
 Although Colonel Dallaire did not budge, the army sidestepped him and decided to purchase the Bison in July 1989 in the form of 149 "Bison" armoured personnel carriers, 18 "Bison CP" command posts, 16 "Wolf" 81 mm mortar carriers and 16 "MRV Bison" maintenance and recovery vehicles.

-The Bison (production version) differs from the baseline LAV-25 by raising the height of the roof, removing the turret ring, placing a commander's cupola behind the driver, and incorporating a rail mount system in the cargo/passenger compartment to quickly change mission specific equipment.
+The Bison production version differs from the baseline LAV-25 by raising the height of the roof, removing the turret ring, placing a commander's cupola behind the driver, and incorporating a rail mount system in the cargo/passenger compartment to quickly change mission specific equipment.
 The driver is seated in the front-left of the crew compartment.
 The commander has a slightly raised position directly behind the driver with access to his own hatch and mounted machine gun.
 The engine is to the right of the crew compartment.